 Once you have your WordPress website up and running, you can head to the plugins section of your admin Dashboard, search for “WooCommerce”, and click “Install.”

 When the plugin is finished installing, you’ll see the Install button change to “Activate,” click this to be brought into the WooCommerce launch wizard.

 The launch wizard makes the process of setting up all your online store options incredibly simple and pain-free.
 You’ll be brought through each of the following steps:

-Themes: Lastly, you can choose between the many themes that WooCommerce has to offer, both paid and free.
+- Themes: Lastly, you can choose between the many WooCommerce themes, both paid and free.
 There is an option to upload your own theme.
 Themes can also be changed and edited later on.

 Step 3: Build Your Store